michlee1337/practice/README.md

 - flipping between cases?
   - max/min; negative/positive
   - store what you need for both cases; a boolean flag state
+- dp: memoizing
+  - what is the problem structure? whats repeated?
+  - what dimensions along which do the problems change? how do they match?
+- if traversing/ searching graph/ Backtracking
+  - lookout for loops. use a seen lookup.

+# Bits
+- x&(x-1) flips the last 1 to 0

 # Questions
 ## Stock